Newfoundland and Labrador to cut 287 bureaucrats in bid to tame deficit

 Premier Dwight Ball, who promised to avoid layoffs during the 2015 election campaign, said it’s a difficult decision but the province’s dire finances demand a “flatter, leaner” government.

-Ball said he didn’t realize how serious Newfoundland and Labrador’s fiscal situation was.
+Ball said he didn’t realize how serious Newfoundland and Labrador’s fiscal situation was during the campaign.

 “It’s difficult because when those comments were made it was in a much different environment,” he said during a news conference on Wednesday.